 Avoidance of unnecessary administrative burdens

-The register comprises 358,894 companies designated as legal entities pursuant to Article 1 BORA.
+The register comprises almost 360,000 companies designated as legal entities pursuant to Article 1 BORA.
 In order to keep the administrative expenses for companies subject to reporting as low as possible, Article 6 BORA provides for extensive exemptions from the reporting obligation.
 These apply if the beneficial owners are already entered in the register of companies or the register of associations.
-In total, 284,164 of the 358,894 legal entities are thus be exempt from the reporting obligation (as of 06 January 2020).
+In total, over 280,000 of the almost 360,000 legal entities are thus be exempt from the reporting obligation.
 These exemptions from reporting concern:

 - General partnerships under Austrian law and limited partnerships under Austrian law, if all personally liable shareholders are individuals